cinemagoer/cinemagoer/docs/README.package.rst

 valid keywords, similar to the one given.

 The ``get_keyword(keyword)`` method returns a list of Movie instances that are tagged with the given keyword.
-For more information see README.keywords.

 The ``get_imdbMovieID(movieID)``, ``get_imdbPersonID(personID)``,
 ``get_imdbCharacterID(characterID)``, and ``get_imdbCompanyID(companyID)``